harness/developer-hub/release-notes/platform.md

 #### New features and enhancements

 - `upgrader_enabled` is now set to `true` in the Terraform delegate download section of the UI gen installation file to enable automatic upgrades.
+(PL-51681)

 - Due to a bug, users could be added to SSO linked User Groups from the Harness UI, which should not be allowed.
-The addition of users to any SSO linked user groups from the Harness UI is now restricted (PL-51431).
+The addition of users to any SSO linked user groups from the Harness UI is now restricted.
+(PL-51431)

 #### Fixed issues